 By far the most common cause of thinning hair and eventual baldness is male pattern baldness and female pattern baldness and they are both caused by the same thing... a genetic sensitivity to a chemical derivative of testosterone.
 The result is that each time the hair follicle comes back around to anagen (growth) the hair is a little thinner and the follicle weaker until one time, no hair is produced at all.

 So long as this is caught in time, hair growth can be preserved and baldness prevented.
 No, really, it’s official… the MHRA has licensed and the FDA has approved two drugs for this purpose.
-Minoxidil is available to men and women and it stimulates blood flow and by means unknown, gets hair growing again.
-Propecia is only available for men, and that blocks the effect of testosterone on hair follicles.
+Minoxidil is available to men and women and it stimulates bloodflow, and – by means unknown – gets hair growing again.
+Finasteride 1mg is only available for men, and that blocks the effect of testosterone on hair follicles.
 If you’re a man, you get to use both at the same time for best effect.

 Remember that when using these treatments it’s important that your hair growth progress is monitored by a specialist in order to ensure optimum response and safety whilst using these treatments.
 And there are other hair loss products that can be used to supplement the effects of these proven treatments and are recommended based on each individual's requirements.

 The trick to retaining hair growth is catching thinning hair early.
 There’s not a lot that can be done to revive hair follicles that have ceased to function.
 But those still working can often be stimulated and revived.

 The Belgravia Centre is a world-renowned group of a hair loss clinic in Central London, UK.
 If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation from anywhere in the world for home-use treatment.